Key Priorities:

 In partnership with the Aboriginal Friendship Centre of Calgary (AFCC), The Confluence Historic Site & Parkland will open an accessible indoor space for Indigenous Peoples to meet and hold ceremony.

-An existing room at the north end of the Fort Calgary Barracks will be renovated to include bathrooms, a kitchenette, and autonomous access from outside.
+An existing room at the north end of the Fort Calgary Barracks is being renovated to include bathrooms, a kitchenette, and autonomous access from outside.
 Landscaping will improve accessibility and establish a connection to the future site of the Residential School Memorial, a separate but related project led by the City of Calgary.

 Indigenous Elders will guide the AFCC and The Confluence to ensure the space is properly designed and cared for.

-While the room is generally run autonomously, The Confluence will provide staff to keep the room in good order as well as technology for a booking system and hardware.
+While the room is generally run autonomously, The Confluence is looking for funding to provide staff to keep the room in good order as well as technology for a booking system and hardware.

 School & Youth Programming - Ongoing support